“You’re nuts,” Tom scoffs. “Corporate transactions, litigation, and defense; that’s how you get rich.”

-“Well, there goes my plans for tonight,” Justin mutters under his breath.
-He gets up to greet her, barely hiding his irritation.
+“Well, there goes my plans for tonight,” Justin mutters and gets up to greet her, his irritation barely hidden.

 “Tom,” Cynthia gushes and leans across to kiss his cheek also.
 “Hi, gorgeous,” he returns, making her smile grow.
 It leaves her face as she turns to me.
 “Adam,” she greets me coolly.

 “Cynthia,” I match her tone.
 There’s no love lost between Cynthia Buchanan and me.
-She’s snubbed me from the moment Justin introduced us, and I refuse to fawn over her the way Tom does.
+She’s snubbed me from the moment Justin introduced us, and I refuse to fawn over her like Tom.
 I have no idea what her problem with me is, and, frankly, I don’t care.
 Cynthia epitomizes everything I detest about people like her.

-Withdrawing some notes from my wallet, I place it on the table before standing.
-“See you Monday,” I tell Justin and Tom before leaving.
+Withdrawing some notes from my wallet, I place them on the table before standing.
+“See you on Monday,” I tell Justin and Tom before leaving.